p-mongodb/tenex/README.md

 - One click jump to parsed test suite results (RSpec/JUnit XML) for each configuration tested.
 - One click review request.
+- One click PR retitle to match subject & message of the head commit.
 - Smart failure counting: top level Evergreen build is not included in the number of the failing builds, and if Travis is ignored then Travis failures also are not included in the number of failures.